 - Preheat oven to 425°F.

-- Place the squash on baking sheet pan and drizzle olive oil, thyme, and salt & pepper to taste.
+- Place the squash on a baking sheet and drizzle olive oil, thyme, and salt & pepper to taste.

-- Stir to coat and arrange in a single layer of squash.
+- Stir to coat and arrange in a single layer.

 - Roast for 25 to 30 minutes, stirring after 15 minutes.
 Broil 1-2 minutes if desired.